mikehindley3/documentation/docs/Workshop_Areas/Welding/Inductions/XTM201Di.md

 Hazards and risks
 ----------------
-1. Trainer and trainee should go through [risk assessment](https://docs.google.com/document/d/1Nxx7gC6ZlFJ3FDdt4ViFRJvyCdW8pJC49f7d4CRjHVY/edit?usp=sharing){target="_blank"}, answering any trainee questions as they arise
-2. Trainee should be able to name three hazards found in the welding area and list the controls necessary to mitigate the risks
+1. Trainee should be able to name three hazards found in the welding area and list the controls necessary to mitigate the risks

 Theory Questions
 ----------------